Jaspertena/Lernantio/README.md

-<h3>This is the 1st draft of my portfolio.
+<h3>This is the updated draft of of my portfolio to include the recent project and homework. .

 <br>